LSchlierf/CrashTestFuzz/README.md

 These scripts should:

 - **build-image.sh:** build your docker image.
-Can take parameter WAL_SYNC_METHOD
+Can take parameter WAL_SYNC_METHOD.
 - **prep-env.sh:** prepare the host environment for a single container: make a folder ("container-thecontainerid") with the lazyfs fifo ("faults.fio"), the lazyfs log target file ("lazyfs.log"), your sut log target file ("yoursutname.log") and the persisted lazyfs storage ("persisted").
 Takes a container id.
+- **duplicate-container.sh** prepare the host environment similar to *prep-env.sh*, except that "persisted" is copied from an existing (stopped) container.
+Takes the existing and new container id.
 - **run-container.sh:** start the specified container (might not be the first start).
 The files specified for `prep-env.sh` should be mounted to the respective in-container counterpart using `docker run ... -v ./../container/container-$CONTAINER_ID/persisted:/tmp/lazyfs.root` for example.
 Takes the container id, port (may be 0, letting docker decide the port), and crash cmd to append to the lazyfs config before starting lazyfs (may be empty).
 - **stop-sut.sh:** stop the sut inside the container (without stopping lazyfs).
-Takes the container id
+Takes the container id.
 - **stop-container.sh:** stop the container (optionally stopping the sut and lazyfs before).
-Takes the container id
+Takes the container id.
 - **cleanup-env.sh:** clean up the container directory of a stopped container.
-Takes the container id
+Takes the container id.
 - **cleanup-envs.sh:** stop all containers, remove them, and clean up all container direcotries.
 - **cleanup-all.sh:** stop all containers, remove them, clean up all container directories and remove the docker image.